 If you have been tracking your customer data, you should get a pretty good idea of this market information.

 However, if you have not tracked this or if you are just starting out, then there are other options.

 For instance, you can use free keyword tools to gauge demand for certain issues, as well as paid market research companies.

 Once you have performed the upfront market evaluation, you are ready for the next consideration.
-This involves the concept of your business app.
+This involves the concept of your business app development project brief.